wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/customization.md

 ### Application container port auto-discovery

 The protected application port can be configured in many ways.
-To handle and forward incoming traffic properly, the Wallarm sidecar proxy must be aware of the TCP port the application container accepts incoming requests.
+To handle and forward incoming traffic properly, the Wallarm sidecar must be aware of the TCP port the application container accepts incoming requests.

 By default, the sidecar controller automatically discovers the port in the following priority order: